HBO Max: The 25 Best Movies to Watch

 Tuesday

 - Tony Hawk: Until the Wheels Fall Off (2022) -- Documentary.
-Follows famous skater Tony Hawk's personal life, career and relationship with skateboarding.
+Follows famous skateboarder Tony Hawk -- his personal life, career and relationship with skating.

 - Man of Steel (2013) -- Superhero flick.
 An alien child is evacuated from his dying world and sent to Earth to live among humans.